RandleH/RandleH/doc/rh_lib.md

 ## Overview

 This library contains lower-level interface functions, aiming to provide useful and easy migratable methods upon system memory allocation, common bit operation, memory operation and sorting algorithms.

+When we are dealing with a solution for memory management, there are two categories( ie. fixed partition and dynamic partition ).
+This library provides functions that review how dynamic partition works.

 This library contains the following files.

 - [rh_lib.c](../src/rh_lib.c)
 - [rh_lib.cc](../src/rh_lib.cc)